v43d3rm4k4r/QtNutritionComponentsAssessment/README.md

 # Qt Nutrition components assessment

 Qt version of Nutrition components assessment.
+This project is DEPRECATED.

-This program allows you to calculate the following indicators for 100 g. serving of a product consisting of 1–5 ingredients:
+The program allows you to calculate the following indicators for 100 g. serving of a product consisting of 1–5 ingredients:
 - amino acids;
 - rationality and balance coefficients for each essential amino acid (for each component separately and in the product as a whole);
 - amino acid composition coefficient;